Mihir-Rabari/doxify/README.md

 ## 👨‍💻 Author

-**Mihir Kanubhai Rabari**
+**Mihir Rabari** - Indie Developer

-## 🙏 Acknowledgments

-- Inspired by Docusaurus, Notion, and Supabase
-- Built with amazing open-source tools
-- Special thanks to the unified/remark ecosystem
+I build tools based on my project needs.
+If it works for me, I ship it.

 ---

-**Built with ❤️ by Mihir Rabari**
+**Built with ❤️ by an indie developer solving his own problems**